 There is no treatment that is universally effective for unexplained pain.
 But the approaches mentioned above should help, especially when combined.
 In addition, those having this problem should make effort to control stress and anxiety.

-Even if it appears your doctor can’t explain the pain you are having, you still need to work closely with him, or another.
+Even if it appears your doctor can’t explain the pain you are having, you still need to work closely with him.
 It is important to detect the underlying condition before further, and possibly irreversible, damage is done by such.